 The Melita Foundation will be supporting and funding projects that align with its two focus areas – Digital Skills & Creativity, and Heritage & Environment.
 We consider each application openly, following a clear and transparent process that guarantees objectivity and fairness.
 The Foundation explores applications being assessed on various criteria.
 Before funding starts, the Foundation and the partner organisation or individual sign an agreement detailing expectations on both sides.

-Professor Tanya Sammut-Bonnici is Joint Editor of the Wiley Encyclopedia of Strategic Management and Pro Rector Strategic Planning and Enterprise at the University of Malta.
+Professor Tanya Sammut-Bonnici, Chair of the Melita Foundation, is the Joint Editor of the Wiley Encyclopedia of Strategic Management and Pro Rector Strategic Planning and Enterprise at the University of Malta.
 She has held managerial and executive roles in the microelectronics, telecommunications and banking industries, and has served on councils and boards within the education, employment, security and financial sectors.

-Simon Montanaro joined Melita in 1991 and was promoted to Chief Technology Officer (CTO) in 2009.
+Simon Montanaro, Vice Chair of the Melita Foundation, joined Melita in 1991 and was promoted to Chief Technology Officer (CTO) in 2009.
 In his role, Simon leads the day to day management of Melita’s physical network, technical support and ICT platforms, as well as leading the strategic development and deployment of Melita’s fast-evolving technology capabilities and service portfolio.
 Simon holds a Diploma in Management from Henley Management College and is a Fellow of the Society of Broadband Professionals

 Mireille Muscat joined Melita in 2010 as a Product Manager.
 She held various positions before being appointed Head of Marketing in January 2015.
 Her responsibilities include directing, engaging and developing a team of marketing professionals.
 Mireille received a BSc in Engineering from the University of Malta, studied at RWTH-Aachen, Germany, Oxford College of Marketing and INSEAD; she is a member of the CTAM Europe Board.